Reviewed and Revised on 10/15/2013

 In days past, energy was cheap and energy efficiency was not a concern.
 As energy prices increased, homeowners sought to reduce costs by insulating attics, walls, and basements, which reduced large-scale heat transfer and energy loss.
 Recently, due to high energy costs, better materials, and better information, homeowners and builders are reducing the air leaks to reduce energy loss and and costs.
 In some homes, the home natural air exchange (replacement of indoor air with outdoor air) may happen every four to 10 hours, compared with every 30 minutes 40 years ago.

 Although an airtight home saves energy, this reduction of outside air entering the structure can cause problems with indoor air quality.
-Two of the most common quality issues are excess humidity and pollutants.
+Two of the most common quality issues are excess of humidity and pollutants.

 Relative humidity is the ratio of the amount of water vapor in air compared with the maximum amount of water vapor the air may hold at a particular temperature.
 Dew point is the temperature at which the relative humidity is 100% and condensation forms.
 Warm air has the capacity to hold more water vapor than cold air.
 As the air cools, the temperature gets closer to the dew point, or the point where the water vapor begins to settle out of the air in the form of condensation.
 Roughly, a 20°F drop in temperature cuts the water-holding capacity in half and doubles the relative humidity.